TalaoDAO/context/wallet_interaction_protocol_mod.md

 ```

 ### QueryByExemple

-IfQuery.type ="QueryByExample "then it will take the user selects credentials in a list constituted according to the criteria specified in "credentialQuery".
+If Query.type ="QueryByExample "then it will take the user selects credentials in a list constituted according to the criteria specified in "credentialQuery".
 Then it will be necessary to call the didkit.issuePresentation (...) function as what is currently done (there is no change in the function call).

 If "credentialQuery": is an empty list, one keeps the current behavior of Credible.
 The user is asked to select credentials to send.
 Never mind the VCs.

 If "credentialQuery" contains {"reason": [......]}
-then the Verifier wishes to display an information message to the user (see languages ​​to be taken into account).
+then the Verifier wishes to display an information message to the user (see languages to be taken into account).
 This message will be displayed on the wallet at the time of selection.

-Yes "credentialQuery" contains {"type": ["some_type", ...]}
+If "credentialQuery" contains {"type": ["some_type", ...]}
 then the Verifier wishes to receive VCs conforming to the specified type (s) and the wallet presents a list of VCs consisting only of the specified type (s)